MartinHvidberg/spamclam/README.md

 * Ajust the smapclam.config
 * go to ../mode_simple_bw/ and ajust the .scrule and .scaddr files to match your desired rules have a look into the .scrule and .scaddr files for explanations
-* To run: Call spamclam.py with your email credentials e.g. "mail.my_server.net my_name@my_server.net my_password simple"
+* To run: Call sccli.py (Spam Clam Command Line Interface) with your email credentials e.g. "mail.my_server.net my_name@my_server.net my_password simple"
   replace first three with your own info.
 * Dependencies: Python 2.x (may easily be ported to 3.x)